 Probiotics deliver living and helpful bacteria into your gut.
-Taking a supplement that provides probiotics can go a long way towards maintaining a healthy gut microbiome.
+Taking a supplement that provides probiotics can go a long way towards maintaining a normal gut microbiome.

 If you are considering having children, you can promote a healthy gut microbiome by breastfeeding your new infant.
 Research has shown that babies who are breastfed for a period of at least six months build up greater amounts of the beneficial Bifidobacteria compared to infants that are bottle-fed.